South African rebel tours: South Africa returns to international cricket

 Thirty-one players were selected to play for South Africa in the 19 Rebel "Tests".
 Vintcent van der Bijl, Rupert Hanley, Denys Hobson, Kevin McKenzie, Alan Kourie, Brian Whitfield, Kenny Watson, Roy Pienaar, Hugh Page, Ray Jennings, Henry Fotheringham, Lawrence Seeff, Stephen Jefferies, Ken McEwan and Garth Le Roux all retired or were beyond their prime before official international cricket resumed for South Africa.
 Before isolation, Graeme Pollock (23 Tests), Mike Procter (7 Tests) and Barry Richards (4 Tests) had played official Test cricket.

 South Africa resumed official international cricket in 1991 with a short tour of India, and participation in the 1992 Cricket World Cup in Australia and New Zealand.
 Clive Rice (3), Corrie van Zyl (2), Dave Rundle (2) and Mandy Yachad (1), only played in official ODIs for South Africa.
 Being in the twilight of their careers, Jimmy Cook played 3 Tests and 6 ODIs, Peter Kirsten 12 Tests and 40 ODIs, Adrian Kuiper 1 Test and 25 ODIs and Omar Henry 3 Tests and 3 ODIs.

-Allan Donald, 72 Tests and 164 ODIs, Brian McMillan 38 Tests and 78 ODIs and Dave Richardson 42 Tests and 122 ODIs, became the backbone of the new Protea outfit, and to a lesser extent, Richard Snell who played in 5 Tests and 42 ODIs.
+However, Allan Donald, 72 Tests and 164 ODIs, Brian McMillan 38 Tests and 78 ODIs and Dave Richardson 42 Tests and 122 ODIs, became the backbone of the new Protea outfit, and to a lesser extent, Richard Snell who played in 5 Tests and 42 ODIs.
 Kepler Wessels became captain of the team and played in 16 Tests and 55 ODIs for South Africa.
 During the years of isolation, Wessels played for Australia in 24 Tests and 54 ODIs.

 An additional eleven players were selected to play for South Africa in Rebel 'ODIs' without playing in a Rebel 'Test'.
 Of these, Daryll Cullinan (70 Tests and 138 ODIs), Fanie de Villiers (18 Tests and 83 ODIs) and Mark Rushmere (1 Test and 4 ODIs) played both official Test and ODI matches once South Africa returned to international cricket.
 Eric Simons (23 ODIs) and Tim Shaw (9 ODIs) only played official ODIs.

-Robert Armitage, Robert Bentley, Lee Barnard, Anton Ferreira, Brett Matthews and Trevor Madsen did not play official international cricket.
+Six players, Robert Armitage, Robert Bentley, Lee Barnard, Anton Ferreira, Brett Matthews and Trevor Madsen did not play official international cricket either before or after South Africa's 20 year moratorium from International cricket between 1971 and 1991.

 All of the matches played during the rebel tours were granted first-class status, which was subsequently withdrawn by the International Cricket Council in 1993.
 As of August 2007, the ICC is reviewing the status of all matches played in South Africa between 1961 and 1991, including those played during the rebel tours, with a view to restoring first-class status to some matches.